Sustainability at Wiper and True

 Working to become the most sustainable brewery possible

 It’s no secret that brewing uses a lot of energy and creates a significant amount of by-products.
-We want our overall impact on the planet to be a positive one, so in the day-to-day running of our business, we’re always focused on tackling the biggest environmental impacts that our brewery is making, whether that be our energy demand, efficiency savings, waste products or ingredient sourcing.
+At Wiper and True, we want our overall impact on the planet to be a positive one, so in the day-to-day running of our business, we’re always focused on tackling the biggest environmental impacts that our brewery is making, whether that be our energy demand, efficiency savings, waste products or ingredient sourcing.

-We hope that in talking transparently about where we are succeeding in our sustainability goals - as well as where we can make improvements - we will encourage other individuals and businesses to think about their impact on the planet, and what we can all do to lessen that impact.
-This feels particularly relevant as we work towards our new brewery and taproom in Old Market, Bristol - a project which represents a real opportunity to really embed sustainability into everything we do at Wiper and True.
+We hope that in talking transparently about what we're up to and where we are succeeding, and failing, in our sustainability goals, we will encourage other businesses to think about their impact on the planet, and what we can all do to lessen that impact.

 Our labels are printed on cornstarch, not plastic.
-This makes them much more expensive for us to buy, but we think it's worth it.
+This makes them much more expensive for us to buy, but we think it's worth it, to reduce our reliance on oil-based hydrocarbons.
 To recycle, leave the label on the can and stick it out in your recycling bins as normal.
 During industrial recycling, the label acts as a fuel in the aluminum smelting process, serving a second function beyond its original use.
 One day, we'd love to work with printed cans, thus reducing the need for any label at all.

 Spent Grain Feeds Cows

 We're delighted to have found an additional use for our biggest brewing byproduct in the form of local farmer Will Weaver, and his cows.
+This beef is then sold back into Bristol’s cafes and restaurants.
 Every Friday Will and his dogs drive over to our brewery to transport a week's worth of spent grain (the term for used malt which we’ve extracted sugars from) to his farm, where it feeds his herd of cows.
-We have invested in a vastly more efficient brewkit for our new brewery, which will reduce the amount of malt required by 10%.
-In 2021, this would have equated to 10 tons of malt!
-We are also researching other uses for recycling our spent grain; into circular economy food products, or via aneorobic digestion to create CO2.
+At our Old Market brewery, we use an efficient brewkit, which reduces the amount of malt required by 10%.

 Internal Sustainability Manager